-According to the Bureau of Labor Statistics, criminal justice-related jobs are predicted to grow by seven percent from 2016 to 2026.
+According to the Bureau of Labor Statistics, criminal justice-related jobs are predicted to grow by 7% through 2026.
 Our 30-credit Master of Arts in Criminal Justice will prepare you to become an advanced practitioner in a wide spectrum of criminal justice careers.
 Many agencies also offer criminal justice related positions for planners, researchers, data analysts, and others with exceptional skills in statistics and computer science.

 Potential career paths include: